Momentum-Team-15/notes/django-users.md

 For most models, you can make changes to them throughout development.
 The exception to this is `User`.
 Django has several built in `User` models, which you can customize.
 You need to decide which option you are going to use at the beginning of a project.
 A good breakdown of the options can be found in this [article](https://simpleisbetterthancomplex.com/tutorial/2016/07/22/how-to-extend-django-user-model.html)
+In class, we are going to choose option 4, inheriting from `AbstractUser`, which is [here](https://github.com/django/django/blob/0dd29209091280ccf34e07c9468746c396b7778e/django/contrib/auth/models.py#L334) in the source code.

 ## Registration with Django Registration Redux